- Laser skin resurfacing uses powerful light to remove scar tissue and encourage new skin growth.

-- Depending on the type of laser used, it is an effective way to treat both atrophic and hypertrophic acne scars.
+- Depending on the type of laser used, it can effectively treat either atrophic or hypertrophic acne scars

 Contents